 to find results.
 The use of a grouping observation does not influence the ability to query.
 For example, the profile of a variant contains a value for the gene name component.
 Querying for all variants for the patient in a given gene can be done through the gene name component.

-The work group is actively requesting feedback from the community on additional codes, values, and extensions that stakeholders have found helpful when implementing the structures and use cases defined in this guide.
+The Clinical Genomics Work Group actively seeks feedback from the community regarding additional structured data necessary for a comprehensive report.
+We want to hear about profiles, codes, values, and extensions that stakeholders have found beneficial while implementing the structures and use cases outlined in this guide.
+For ways to contact the work group, please refer to here.